 Keyword Repetition Rules

 Most of the SEO plugins are programmed to count the number of times a particular keyword is used in content as well as in elements such as meta description tags and image alt attributes.
 Well, this is OK but what you need to realize is that most of this software are unequal to the sophistication that Google uses to rank sites.
-It is recommended to stick to the simple keyword checks and rules, but do not fall for advice such as use one keyword phrase every 100 words.
+It is recommended to stick to the simple keyword checks and rules, but do not fall for advice such as using one keyword phrase every 100 words.

 What you need to keep in mind is that Google is committed to offering the best experience to users and will track how they interact with your website.
 If they continuously click on your site but bounce back to the search engine result page, it means that your content is off and your risk losing its current high ranking.